MonstyrSlayr/deltarunemotifs/README.md

 then just copy the format of the songs i've put i guess

+make sure to add yourself as a contributor (under all the other contributors)

 then download the objects with the bug "Download Objects" button in the middle of the home page

 replace motifs.json and songs.json with the downloaded files